-In reviewing a trial court's grant of preliminary objections in the nature of demurrers, our standard of review is de novo and the scope of our review is plenary.
-See., e.g., Martin v.
-Rite Aid of Pennsylvania, Inc., 80 A.3d 813, 814 (Pa.
-Super.
-2013).
-We must derive the salient facts solely from the complaint, and we must treat all well-pleaded material facts in the complaint, and all inferences reasonably deduced therefrom, as true.
-Id.
+In reviewing a trial court's grant of preliminary objections, the standard of review is de novo and the scope of review is plenary.
+The salient facts are derived solely from the complaint and pursuant to that standard of review, the court accepts all well-pleaded material facts in the complaint, and all inferences reasonably deduced therefrom must be accepted as true.

-Huss' first issue on appeal requires us to determine whether the above highlighted "\$10,000 clause" is unenforceable as against public policy.
+Martin, 80 A.3d at 814 (quoting Keller v.
+Scranton City Treasurer, 29 highlighted "\$10,000 clause" is unenforceable as against public policy.
 In